secure-device-onboard/all-in-one-demo/container/overlay/README.md

 # About

-The Secure Device Onboard (SDO) All-In-One demo is designed to run SDO Manufacturer service, SDO IoT Platform SDK Service and SDO Rendezvous Service from a single **docker-compose** instance.
+The Secure Device Onboard (SDO) All-In-One demo is designed to run SDO Manufacturer service, SDO IoT Platform SDK Service and SDO Rendezvous Service from a single **docker** instance.
 The purpose of this demo is to fast-track demonstration of Secure Device Onboard protocol using different client implementations.